 I was thrilled to host the first ever edition of The Vincast Live in conjunction with the Ear Buds Podcast Network.
 Joining me as co-host was wine enthusiast, activist and fellow podcaster (Quickie) Nevena Spirovska (who is also the person that invited to me to be a member of the network).

-For the first edition of this new and exciting concept, we will be discussing the topic – “What are the ‘right’ grape varieties for Australian wine?”
+For the first edition of this new and exciting concept, we discussed the topic – “What are the ‘right’ grape varieties for Australian wine?”
 Not only is the Australian wine industry rapidly evolving with new grape varieties and alternative techniques, but so are the tastes of Australian wine consumers.
 With so many different options for planting in a multitude of different regions, what are the right choices to keep up with developments and trends when it comes to vitis vinifera?

 John Harris – winemaker for Mitchell Harris Wines – was my guest on Episode 122 of The Vincast wine podcast.
 We chatted about his journey and all the exciting things he and his in-laws have been doing with their wine brand and wine bar in Ballarat.
 He generously brought a long a few bottles of his wine, and I was glad to open and share my experiences here on the Intrepid Wino channel!

 Growing up in Ballarat, John Harris graduated from Charles Sturt University with a degree in oenology in 1999, and soon took up a position at Domaine Chandon.
 Over the next seven years he gained much experience and by the end of his tenure was in charge of sparkling production for the Yarra Valley-based operation.
 In 2008, along with his wife’s extended family, he began the Mitchell Harris brand that would eventually be based in their mutual home town of Ballarat.